EasonZhong99/EasonZhong99.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD student in Cybersecurity at George Mason University, with a Master’s degree from the University of Chinese Academy of Sciences.
-My research focuses on the security and privacy of large language models (LLMs), with a particular interest in LLM unlearning techniques.
-I am a member of the SPARK Lab, led by Prof. Zhuangdi Zhu, where we explore cutting-edge solutions to enhance privacy and security in AI-driven technologies.
+PhD student in Cybersecurity at George Mason University (advised by [Dr. Zhuangdi Zhu](https://zhuangdizhu.github.io/)).
+Research focuses on the security and privacy of large language models (LLMs), including unlearning, alignment, and defenses against LLM-driven content extraction and misuse.
+Master's at the University of Chinese Academy of Sciences with work on privacy-preserving federated learning at the State Key Laboratory of Information Security.

 <!--
 Previously shared information is outdated.
 I am currently a professor at Harvard University, teaching astrophysics.